life5ign/ansible-role-docker/README.md

 Variable                             | Description
 ------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-docker_architecture_map              | Variable for system architecture types. docker_apps                          | Name of docker application packages require to be installed i.e. `docker-ce, docker-ce-cli, containerd.io` docker_apps_desired_state            | State of the docker_apps packages (i.e. `docker-ce, docker-ce-cli, containerd.io` packages).
+docker_architecture_map              | Variable for system architecture types. docker_ce_version                    | Version of the Docker CE Engine to install; either "latest" or a version string from a package manager, e.g. `apt-cache madison docker-ce` for output versions for apt docker_install_plugins               | Whether or no to install plugins docker_plugins                       | Name of docker application plugins e.g. `docker-compose-plugin` docker_apps_desired_state            | State of the docker_apps packages (i.e. `docker-ce, docker-ce-cli, containerd.io` packages).
 Whether to install, verify if available or to uninstall (i.e. ansible apt module values: `present`, `latest`, or `absent`) docker_service_name                  | Default service name for Docker. docker_service_desired_state         | Desired state for Docker service.